networkoptix/nx_open/readme.md

     Nx-Meta-branded Customization Packages (their `<customization_id>` is `metavms`).

 - To perform an incremental build after some changes, run the `<build>` script without arguments.
-    - Note that there is no need to explicitly call the generation stage after adding/deleting source files or altering the build system files, because `ninja_tool.py` properly handles such cases - the generation stage will be called automatically when needed.
+    - Note that there is no need to explicitly call the Generation stage after adding/deleting source files or altering the build system files, because `ninja_tool.py` properly handles such cases - the Generation stage will be called automatically when needed.

 For **cross-compiling** on Linux or MacOS, set the CMake variable `<targetDevice>`: add the argument `-DtargetDevice=<value>`, where <value> is one of the following: